Rhode Island minimum wage will increase to $11.50 an hour on Oct. 1, 2020.

 The Rhode Island Dept. of Labor and Training (DLT) may bring criminal action against any employer who pays substandard wages to an employee and seek, upon conviction, a penalty up to $500.00 and/or imprisonment of up to 90 days.
 Each week an employer fails to pay the applicable minimum wage constitutes a separate violation.

 Ever forget to make changes to minimum wage employees when there is an increase to minimum wage?
 Do you know if your tipped employees make enough in tips to cover the tip-credit?
 Calculating the average amount of tips each server, bartender, and busser make per hour is a daunting but necessary task.
-RSI’s payroll service will increase an employee’s wages if you forget to increase their hourly pay rate, so the business is compliant with the minimum wage law on every payroll.
-RSI’s payroll service will also calculate the average amount of tips each server, bartender, and busser make and compare to the applicable tip-credit and tip-credit minimum wage to ensure each employee makes at least minimum wage for every hour worked.
-If a tipped employee is not making enough tips to cover the tip-credit of $6.61 per hour RSI will add wages to their check so the employee earns at least minimum wage for every hour worked.
+RASI’s payroll service will increase an employee’s wages if you forget to increase their hourly pay rate, so the business is compliant with the minimum wage law on every payroll.
+RASI’s payroll service will also calculate the average amount of tips each server, bartender, and busser make and compare to the applicable tip-credit and tip-credit minimum wage to ensure each employee makes at least minimum wage for every hour worked.
+If a tipped employee is not making enough tips to cover the tip-credit of $6.61 per hour RASI will add wages to their check so the employee earns at least minimum wage for every hour worked.